annaprotasio/Marelli_et_al_HIV_Vif/README.md

 The code for each step of the analysis is not shown in the website output.
 However, they are available in the Rmd files.

-If you encounter any problems, please email the repository oweer.
+If you encounter any problems, please email the repository owner.

+## Requirements

+- R
+- various R packages (see SessionInfo())
+- ClustalO